witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 ### The Workflow

-This guide was developed on a trial version of Ubuntu using a workflow resulting from this setup.
+This guide was developed on a trial version of Ubuntu using a workflow resulting from this same setup.
 Below are the two workflows I have used thus far from this setup.

 The two main tasks that comprise each workflow: